 Frugality is one of the most beautiful and joyful words in the English language, and yet one that we are culturally cut off from understanding and enjoying.
 The consumption society has made us feel that happiness lies in having things, and has failed to teach us the happiness of not having things. ~Elise BouldingI can't remember exactly what got me started on thinking that I'd like to change my city-dwelling lifestyle.
-About six years ago I was living in a rental property and very proud of myself because I had no car and used public transport to get around (easy to do in a large city).
+In 2007 I was living in a rental property in Brisbane and very proud of myself because I had no car and used public transport to get around (easy to do in a large city).
 I think it all started when I went to a conference in which there was a long discussion about 'sustainable development' and 'resource depletion'.
 That got me thinking about the way we live.
 I started to read a few books on various topics:

 - Capatalism as if the World Matters (Jonathan Porritt) - This introduced the idea of 'natural capital', the parts of the natural world used by humans either directly as resources, or indirectly as sinks for waste or services, such as climate regulation.
 Jonathan proposes that we are using up natural capital, in the same way as you would use up financial capital or savings in the bank, when we should be trying to live off the interest, ie allow natural cycles to continue and only using what we can without disturbing them.